rayandasoriya/100DaysOfCode/README.md

 Solved 2 coding problems from LeetCode using Python.
 1. The problem is to return a list of all the possible combinations a string could return in alphanumeric form.
 Refer to Day99/Problem 1.pdf for more information regarding the problem.
 2. The problem is to return the minimum length word from a dictionary, which has all the letters from the string "licensePlate".
 Refer to Day99/Problem 2.pdf for detailed information.

+## Day 100
+Solved 2 coding problems from LeetCode using Python.
+1. The problem is to find the length of the longest fibonacci-like subsequence of an array.
+Refer to Day100/Problem 1.pdf for more information regarding the problem.
+2. The problem is to return the third largets numebr in the array.
+Refer to Day100/Problem 2.pdf for detailed information.

+This concludes my #100DaysOfCode Challenge.